MohamedAymanMohamedIbrahimEl-Adawy/flutter_structure/README.md

 Create a private repository and store its URL as a GitHub secret: `MATCH_GIT_URL`

+Repo url should be like that --> git@github.com:yourUsername/repoName.git

 ### Step 3: Generate and Add a Deploy SSH Key

 In your local macos machine run the following: